yuxinHu-yusin/CPU-Scheduler/README.md

 - **Time Slice:** In RR, each process receives a fixed time slice of 2 units of time before it is preempted.<br />
 - **Preemption:**  Both SRTF and MLFQ can preempt the currently running process to schedule another process.<br />
 - **Process Arrival:** All algorithms assume that processes arrive at predefined intervals through job configuration files (e.g., input.txt).<br />
+- **Job Data:**
-- **Job Data:** All processes/jobs are predefined with attributes such as arrival time, burst time, and priority.<br />
+  - All processes/jobs are predefined with attributes such as arrival time, burst time, and priority.<br />
+  - Loading the input file is assumed to takes up one clock cycle.
 - **I/O Requests**:
   - I/O requests and acquisitions occur randomly.
   - Multiple jobs may complete their I/O wait within a single clock cycle.